DavidWells-DB/Suspicious-User-Activity-Demo/README.md

 # Suspicious-User-Activity-Demo
-This is a Databricks Cybersecurity demo for building linked detection, investigation and response jobs in Databricks
+This is a Databricks Cybersecurity demo for building linked detection, investigation and response jobs in Databricks Workflows.

-# Suspicious-User-Activity-Demo
-This is a Cybersecurity demo for building linked detection, investigation and response jobs in Databricks.

 ## Overview
 The Suspicious-User-Activity-Demo is designed to show how to use Databricks to detect, investigate, and response to a cybersecurity threat.
 In this demo, we focus on two concepts: